brash-ram/Meme-Store-Client/api_spec.md

 > Editor note:
 >
-> This method issues token without any checks except for wether user is managed
+> This method issues token without any checks except for whether user is managed
 > by corresponding service tenant.
 > Any service API should be guarded, but this method is especially dangerous
 > and API implementers should take notice.